 - 1 cup butter or margarine, softened

 - ⅓ cup softened butter

-- Add flour and baking powder and mix well.
+- Add Chai concentrate and mix well.

-- Chill at least 2 hours or overnight.
+- Cover and refrigerate at least 2 hours.

 - Add all ingredients to a bowl and stir well until creamy.
 Frost cookies once cooled.